AnotherLaughingMan/Zer0Talk-Releases/docs/user-guide.md

 ## Notifications & Sounds

 - Toggle sound and notification preferences in Settings -> Notifications.
+- Incoming contact invites surface as a small toast with an "Open Invites" button.
+Clicking that button or the Pending Invites control opens the right-side Invites panel (Notifications -> Pending Invites) where you can accept or reject invites.
 - DND mode silences notifications and can be scheduled.
 - System tray integrates for quick access and show/hide behavior.

 ## Running a Dedicated Node (Advanced)

-A Dedicated Node is a longer-running instance of ZTalk configured to stay online so it can act as a relay or availability point for your contacts.
+A Dedicated Node (called a "Major Node" in settings) is a longer-running instance of ZTalk configured to stay online so it can act as a relay or availability point for your contacts.
 This is optional and intended for advanced users.

 ### Intended Use Cases
 - Improve message delivery when your client is offline